Pittstop Works' staffers are not in the office

 Finally, a story of love in the time of … cholera!

-ith one marriage under her belt already, Tan is keeping her eye out for a man who is tall, muscular, unmarried and handsome.
+With one marriage under her belt already, Tan is keeping her eye out for a man who is tall, muscular, unmarried and handsome.
 She sells soft drinks and sweets outside her house, waiting patiently for the day her prince charming arrives.
 Her small house is said to be worth a rather whopping $1 million, so let’s hope no one uses the poor woman to get their hands on the property!

-he tooth, but she has passion in spades.
+Yes, she may be long in the tooth, but she has passion in spades.
 Her banner, which she commissioned an artist to create, stresses how fierce this woman’s love is.
 She claims she is still quite robust and she can eat five kilogrammes of fried fish immediately, which is certainly no mean feat.
 Neighbours confirm she's healthy, light on her feet and easy going.

-up and have their own families and do not oppose her search for love, so you have no reason to fear the wrath of her irate children.
+Her five children have grown up and have their own families and do not oppose her search for love, so you have no reason to fear the wrath of her irate children.

-r choice who is 22 years old, but so far she’s playing coy on how this relationship is progressing!
+Recently, Tan is said to have “spotted” a man of her choice who is 22 years old, but so far she’s playing coy on how this relationship is progressing!
 Oh you tease!

 Pic: from VNexpress